-The structure and patterns of the temple exterior looks unique.
+The structure and patterns of the temple exterior look unique.

 It is a place used to pray to the Chinese deities.
 Although you are not allowed to take photos inside the Shrine, you can take pictures of the mural arts outside and around the area.

-We also found a red postbox nearby the hotel that was used to sent letters in the olden days.
+We also found a red postbox near the hotel that was used to sent letters in the olden days.

-I did not went inside to try their coffee, but I heard their coffee are still alright with reasonable price.
-But I took this photo because I love the bicycle were hung on the shop window and it gives an old vibe.
+I did not go inside to try their coffee, but I heard their coffee are still alright with reasonable price.
+But I took this photo because I love bicycles hanging on the shop window and it gives an old vibe.